-Bitterroot is an herbaceous evergreen perennial with a mounded form.
+Sunset Group Bitterroot is an herbaceous evergreen perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

-This is a high maintenance plant that will require regular care and upkeep, and should not require much pruning, except when necessary, such as to remove dieback.
+This is a relatively low maintenance plant, and should not require much pruning, except when necessary, such as to remove dieback.
 It has no significant negative characteristics.

-Bitterroot is recommended for the following landscape applications;
+Sunset Group Bitterroot is recommended for the following landscape applications;